-- During the regular school year, most students may schedule up to two 30-minute appointments per week.
+- New Policy as of 10/27/13: During the regular school year, most students may schedule up to three 30-minute appointments per week.
 During Summer semesters, students may schedule up to four 30-minute appointments per week.
 Capstone students may schedule up to two 60-minute appointments per week.

 - No student may schedule more than 60 minutes of appointments on any one day.

 - Please be on time for your appointment, and be sure to bring the assignment as well as your hard-copy draft.

 - We cannot print your draft for you.
 Printing is available in the computer labs.

 - If you can't keep your appointment, please be courteous to others and cancel your appointment online.
 Two missed, uncancelled appointments will bar you from scheduling any further appointments for the rest of the semester.